Last updated on March 5, 2026

 Key slopes | 🔴 Yastrebets 3, 🔵 Martinovi Baraki 1, 🟢 Sitnyakovo ski way, ⚫ Makurdjik 2A |

-Best for | Beginners, families, intermediates, apres, weekend skiers from Sofia, people who want variety in activities, and travelers who want a resort that’s easy, accessible, and fun. |
+Best for | Beginners, families, intermediates, advanced, apres, weekend skiers from Sofia, people who want variety in activities, and travelers who want a resort that’s easy, accessible, and fun. |

 Pros | Very close to Sofia; excellent lift & snowmaking infrastructure; great for beginners & families; wide choice of hotels, rentals & après-ski; lots of non-ski activities |